everestthemes/gucherry-lite/readme.txt

 = Does this theme support any plugins? =

-gucherry-blog includes support for contact form7
+gucherry-lite-blog includes support for contact form7

 == Changelog ==

-= 1.0.0 - July 7 2019 =
+= 1.0.0 - July 24 2019 =
 * Initial release